webtaken/personal-blog/src/pages/blog-posts/hugging-face-low-cost-models.md

 But for me the real power of Hugging Face and its huge amount of models is that you can use them using a simple API call!
 <a href="https://huggingface.co/inference-endpoints" target="_blank">Inference Endpoints</a> is a service that let you use different models deployed on Hugging Face infrastructure only making a simple API call using a token.
-So let's start with setup process and see how you can start integrating AI models as features is your side project
+So let's start with the setup process and see how you can start integrating AI models as features is your side project

 <h1 id="setup">Getting Setup <a href="#setup">#</a></h1>